Modern Slavery Act

-- Annual declarations on compliance from our key suppliers
+- Annual declarations on compliance from our key / critical suppliers;

 We recognise the importance of maintaining constant vigilance to identify and address any impacts associated with slavery and human trafficking throughout our supply chains.
 In recognition of these issues, we are committed to continuing to enhance our capacity to identify, prevent and mitigate any impacts in this field.
 Our various management teams will be required to consider its own supply chain and to assess the level of risk relating to slavery and human trafficking.
 To this end we will undertake a review and further development of the following areas;

-- Review of new supplier evaluation process and ongoing monitoring
+Review of existing and new supplier contractual arrangements, evaluation process and monitoring;

 This Statement is made pursuant to Section 54 (1) of the Modern Slavery Act 2015 and sets out OEG’s slavery and human trafficking statement for the financial year ending 31st December 2017 and is approved by the Board.